nicolargo/glances/docs/aoa/ps.rst

     [processlist]
     export=.*python.*,.*bash.*

+Note: or the --export-process-filter ".*python.*,.*bash.*" option in the command line.

 Example number three, export all processes belong to the user 'nicolargo':

 .. code-block:: ini

     [processlist]
     export=username:nicolargo

+Note: or the --export-process-filter "username:nicolargo" option in the command line.

 The output of the export use the PID as the key (for example if you want to export firefox process to a CSV file):